AB Landsverk: Early days

-In late 1920 the company found itself on the verge of bankruptcy.
-Through a German company, the German Gutehoffnungshütte Aktienverein für Bergbau und Hüttenbereich Oberhausen (GHH), invested heavily and gained control of 50% of the shares.
+In late 1920, the company found itself on the verge of bankruptcy.
+Through a German company, the Gutehoffnungshütte Aktienverein für Bergbau und Hüttenbereich Oberhausen (GHH), invested heavily and gained control of 50 % of the shares.

-In 1923 the company manufactured a small number of tracked agricultural tractors based on an American design.
-The Germans increased their ownership to 61% in 1925, three years later the name was changed to AB Landsverk.
-In 1929 the German engineer Otto Merker was assigned to Landsverk to develop armoured vehicles, a few prototypes of a German design with both wheels and tracks were manufactured in Landskrona.
-In 1930 the Swedish Army ordered an armoured car for trials, and a few years later three light tanks on wheels and tracks.
+In 1923, the company manufactured a small number of tracked agricultural tractors based on an American design.
+The Germans increased their ownership to 61% in 1925 and three years later the name was changed to AB Landsverk.
+In 1929, the German engineer Otto Merker was assigned to Landsverk to develop armoured vehicles, a few prototypes of a German design with both wheels and tracks were manufactured in Landskrona.
+In 1930, the Swedish Army placed an order of armoured car for trials, and a few years later three light tanks on wheels and tracks.

-In 1933 Lithuania ordered six, in 1935 the Netherlands twelve Landsverk L181 and in 1937 an order of thirteen L-180 armoured cars.
+In 1933, Lithuania ordered six, in 1935, the Netherlands ordered twelve Landsverk L181 and in 1937, an order of thirteen L-180 armoured cars.
 Landsverk presented the L-60 in 1934, the first tank with torsion-bar suspension.
 There was some very limited export of armoured cars to other countries like Denmark and Finland.
 Hungary manufactured the L-60 as the Toldi.
 The Landsverk anti-II was an AA variant of this tank.

-Landsverk built a few L-120 light tanks in the 1930s, one of which was exported to Norway, it was the first tank operated by the Norwegian Army.
+Landsverk built a few L-120 light tanks in the 1930s, one of which was exported to Norway; it was the first tank operated by the Norwegian Army.